numaproj-labs/numalogic-config-aggregator/README.md

 - `interval`

   (Optional) The interval of the periodical job, accepts format like `30s`, `2m10s`, defaults to `180s`.

-`Active-Passive` HA is available for the deployment by default, which means multiple replica for hight availablity is supported.

 ## Application Configuration Validation